 “It’ll be the last time we see each other until New Year’s.”

-“Restless youth,” I called them.
+“Restless youth,” I call them.

-“Useless youth,” the others judged them.
+“Useless youth,” the others judge them.

 “You always pick the contrarian side in any argument.
 What aspect of peace, love and understanding do violent skinheads represent?”

-“Soccer hooligans,” my debater asserted.
+“Soccer hooligans,” my debater asserts.